ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 categories: [keyboards, 3dprinting]
 ---

-The first step was 3d printing a case.
+The first step was to 3d printing a case.
 I tried a few but ended up going with [this](https://www.thingiverse.com/thing:2886662), the most popular design on Thingiverse.
 I really wanted [this one](https://www.thingiverse.com/thing:3825752) to work, but the 3d printed top plate flexed a little too much for my liking.
 The one I went with is think and heavy (printed at 50% infill).

 ![](/images/redox-case.jpg)

-Soldered the diodes onto the PCB.
+Next, I soldered the diodes onto the PCB.
 Not too bad of a process and not too bad of a job overall, I think.
 Getting the pyramid of solder is kinda an art.
 I also socketed the two Pro Micros following these [instructions](https://docs.cannonkeys.com/sockets/).
 It worked but was pretty ugly (and forgot to take pictures).

 ![](/images/redox-soldering.jpg)

 I'm using Gateron yellow switches here.
 It was my first time using a linear switches.
 Ordered from [kbdfans.com](https://kbdfans.com) for super cheap, only $14 for 70.
 Shipping kills the deal, though.
-Lubed with a 60/40 mix of Superlube grease and oil.
-Used a 3d printed switch opener (I found this [one](https://www.thingiverse.com/thing:2775085) works the best) and a 3d printed a lubing station.
+Lubed with a 60/40 mix of Super Lube 21030 grease and Super Lube 51004 synthetic oil.
+Used a 3d printed switch opener (after a couple of duds, I found this [one](https://www.thingiverse.com/thing:2775085) works the best) and a 3d printed a lubing station.
 The corner of that print lifted off the build plate a little but that didn't affect anything.

 ![](/images/redox-lubing.jpg)